-Honey Boo Boo Mom, ‘Mama’ June Shannon’s Extreme Weight Loss: ‘From Not To Hot’
+Honey Boo Boo Mom, ‘Mama June’ Shannon’s Extreme Weight Loss: ‘From Not To Hot’

 In the finest traditions of reality TV, Mama June has been trying to keep her new look under wraps until the new show starts this weekend.

-[Featured Image by Dan Hallman/Invision/AP]
+[Featured Image by Dan Hallman/Invision/AP Images]